gsoft-inc/wl-squide/docs/guides/use-environment-variables.md

 }
 ```

-Let's go through the installation of the plugin and how to handle a few use cases.
+Let's go through the setup of the plugin and how to handle a few use cases.

 ## Install the package